 What Does it Cost?

-$180 per 5mm slice of gel.
+$200 per 10 mm slice of gel (90 min HPLC gradient) or $300 for a 3hr HPLC gradient.
 Each sample submitted must consist of no more than 10mm of a gel lane.
-Very complex samples can be run into the gel more than 5mm, cut and submitted as multiple slices for improved coverage.
+Very complex samples can be run into the gel more than 10 mm, cut and submitted as multiple slices for improved coverage.
 See charges page for details of discount for large number of slices from single lane or condition.

 What We Do

-We run your samples on our Q-Exactive HF, Orbitrap Elite, or Orbitrap Fusion Lumos mass spectrometers, using a short reverse-phase LC-MS/MS method.
-We identify proteins from samples using our in-house data analysis pipeline (CPFP).
-We provide an Excel summary of identifications, and access to full results online.
-We can provide a single report comparing the content of multiple samples, and including label-free quantitation (at no extra charge).
+We run your samples on our QExactive HF or Orbitrap Fusion Lumos mass spectrometers, using a short reverse-phase LC-MS/MS method.
+We identify proteins from samples using Proteome Discoverer 2.4 and e-mail an Excel summary of identifications.
+We can provide a single report comparing the content of multiple samples, including label-free quantitation (at no extra charge).